umts/parking-map/README.md

 This application is a clientside-only SPA based on the [`ArcGIS Maps SDK for Javascript`][arcgis-sdk] and built/bundled using [`vite`][vite] on the [`node.js`][nodejs] + [`npm`][npm] platform.

+Backend data is provided by an [ArcGIS Online webmap][webmap], which is maintained externally by AFIT.

 It is recommended that you use [`nodenv`][nodenv] to manage local node installations.

 ### Requirements